casper-ecosystem/cep-78-enhanced-nft/tutorials/token-ownership-tutorial.md

 ### What is the "page_limit" NamedKey?

-The "page_limit" NamedKey saves the maximum number of pages that can be allocated for tracking tokens minted by an NFT contract.
+The "page_limit" NamedKey saves the maximum number of pages allocated for tracking tokens minted by an NFT contract.
 If the page_limit is 1, then we know that the contract has set the maximum token supply to be less than or equal to 1,000.

 ![The page_limit Dictionary](../assets/page-limit-dictionary.png)

-### How would the "page_*" NamedKeys look like for a larger collection?
+### How would the "page_*" NamedKeys look for a larger collection?

 If we create an NFT collection with a total token supply of 10,000 NFTs, the NamedKeys for the NFT contract would be split into 10 pages.